Seminary Ridge at Gettysburg National Military Park, Pa.

 An 11-acre battlefield parcel right there by Seminary Ridge, and mere steps from sites like Reynolds Woods, Willoughby’s Run, Lee’s Headquarters, and the Seminary.
 This land is right in the heart of the action!

-Saving these 11 acres now will add another piece to the contiguous area that we’ve preserved together and can one day expand the borders of National Park Service land at Gettysburg.
+Saving these 11 acres now will add another piece to the contiguous area that we’ve preserved together at Gettysburg.

 It will also protect the land from growing development threats.
 Gettysburg was a quiet and mostly rural area at the time of the battle and even a century later when President Eisenhower retired here in the 1960s, but it’s not so quiet and rural now.
 Land prices are rising in Gettysburg, and commercial and residential development continues to encroach on the remaining unprotected battlefield land.